-CCNSW will assess applications and assign a category of licence using the self-reported information provided, along with previously reported activity data.
+CCNSW will assess applications and assign a category of licence.
 The category determination will be provided on the licence documents at the time the licence is granted together with a copy of all Conditions applying to the licence.

 Applications must be assessed and determined by CCNSW within 60 business days.
 However, for initial licence applications this timeframe will be a target rather than a fixed deadline.